Design2Production/scoop/docs/new-install-surevision-indoor-dual-pc.md

 ***The Remote command runner should ONLY be installed on the "Second" PC in a dual PC setup.***

-If setting up a new PC B installtion follow [these](https://design2production.github.io/scoop/new-rcr-install-surevision-outdoor-pc.html) instructions.
+If setting up a new PC B installtion follow [these](https://design2production.github.io/scoop/new-rcr-install-surevision-indoor-pc.html) instructions.

-If upgrading and old PC B installation follow [these](https://design2production.github.io/scoop/upgrade-rcr-install-surevision-outdoor-pc.html) instructions:
+If upgrading an old PC B installation follow [these](https://design2production.github.io/scoop/upgrade-rcr-install-surevision-indoor-pc.html) instructions:

 # DeviceProxy Installation